 Changes Coming to the Village Cup Coffee Shop

 What is happening?
-We are excited to share that something new is in the works for the Village Cup Coffee Shop.
+We are excited to share that something new is in the works for the Village Cup Coffee Shop at Mission Campus.
 With the approval of the Elder Trustees, The Cup will close on May 25 so that we can begin transitioning the space into a free, self-service beverage station and refreshed community gathering space.

 Why is this happening?
 The business model for the Cup is not financially sustainable.
 The Trustees decided that it would be wise to take a new route with the Cup while still providing a welcoming community space (and free coffee!).
-In surveys and anecdotal conversations, the suggestion that we move toward free, self-serve beverages—rather than the current coffee-shop model—has been pervasive, and we are excited that we can make it a reality soon.
+We consistently hear the suggestion, in surveys and anecdotal conversations, that we move toward free, self-serve beverages—rather than the current coffee-shop model—and we are excited that we can make it a reality soon.

 How will we do this?
 Self-serve drip coffee, hot tea, and an automatic espresso-style coffee and hot chocolate machine will be available free of charge.
 Much of the existing cabinetry will remain in the area, including storage, and we will make use of portable pieces for events like memorial services, book signings, etc., so that the change is as cost effective as possible while still offering flexibility.
 We will sell much of the existing equipment and furniture to help offset other costs.